In this guide

 - Privacy Law — This course examines U.S. and foreign legal regimes for the protection of information.

-The University of Southern California (USC) cites the outcome for their LL.M. in privacy law and cybersecurity degree curriculum as follows:
+The University of Southern California (USC) cites the outcome of its LL.M. in privacy law and cybersecurity degree curriculum as follows:

-- Evaluate, manage, and mitigate risk associated with the acquiring, storage/retention, use, sharing, and disposing of data.
+- Evaluate, manage, and mitigate risk associated with the acquiring, storage/retention, use, sharing, and disposal of data.

 - Identify privacy and data protection issues across various sectors.